veggiemonk/awesome-docker/README.md

 * [Vagrant - Docker provider](https://www.vagrantup.com/docs/docker/basics.html) - Good starting point is [vagrant-docker-example](https://github.com/bubenkoff/vagrant-docker-example) by [@bubenkoff](https://github.com/bubenkoff)
 * [Vessel](https://github.com/awvessel/vessel) - Automates the setup & use of dockerized development environments by [@awvessel](https://github.com/awvessel)

+### CI Services
+* [CircleCI](https://circleci.com/) - Push or pull Docker images from your build environment, or build and run containers right on CircleCI.
+* [CodeFresh](https://codefresh.io) - Everything you need to build, test, and share your Docker applications.
+Provides automated end to end testing.
+* [CodeShip](https://codeship.com/features/pro) - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
+* [ConcourseCI](https://concourse.ci) - A CI SaaS platform for developers and DevOps teams pipeline oriented.
+* [Semaphore CI](https://semaphoreci.com/product/docker) — A high-performance cloud solution that makes it easy to build, test and ship your containers to production.
+* [Shippable](https://app.shippable.com/) - A SaaS platform for developers and DevOps teams that significantly reduces the time taken for code to be built, tested and deployed to production.
+* [IBM Bluemix Continous Delivery $$$](https://console.bluemix.net/devops/getting-started?auth=false) - Continuous delivery using a pipeline deployment onto IBM containers on Bluemix.
+* [TravisCI](https://travis-ci.org/) - A Free github projects continuous integration Saas platform for developers and Devops.
+* [Wercker](http://www.wercker.com/) - A Docker-Native continous integration & deployment Automation platform for Kubernetes & Microservice Deployments.

 ## Monitoring & Logging
 * [cAdvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers.
 Created by [@Google](https://github.com/google)